2. How to repay your tax credits

-Your bank or building society
+At your bank or building society

 Don’t fold your payslip or cheque or fasten them together.
 If you want a receipt, include a note asking for one.
-You can only send a postdated cheque if you have HMRC’s permission.

 If you don’t have a payslip

-- your contact details
+- your name, address and contact phone numbers

 - your tax credit reference number (found on your notice to pay)

 - how much you’re paying

 Making extra payments

 Call the Tax Credit Payment Helpline if you want to make extra payments to clear the debt more quickly.